 The ultimate appetizer is warm, cheesy, creamy, Spinach and Artichoke Dip.
 So, why not take all of this goodness and stuff it into Zucchini?
-Well, I did!
-This Spinach Artichoke Stuffed Zucchini has all the goods!
+That’s right, stuffed zucchini boats!
+This Artichoke and Spinach Stuffed Zucchini recipe has all the goods!
 It tastes delicious and indulgent, but it’s healthy too with so many nutrient-dense veggies!
 Each fantastic bite gives you creamy and earthy artichoke, nutty and cheesy Parmesan, fresh and bright spinach, and meaty zucchini.
-Try serving this with either a Mushroom Quinoa Risotto or Creamy Parmesan Polenta to complete the meal!

 Meatless Meals for Everyone!